- UCAS Code: LC18

 - oculomotor lab

 Psychology graduates can progress into postgraduate training to become professional psychologists.
-We currently run a number of post-graduate courses which provide additional research training:
+We currently run two postgraduate courses which provide additional research training:

 We currently award two prizes to exceptional psychology students.